 The reason why the reverse hyper is so powerful is that it targets muscles that are typically left dormant, weak, and underutilized.

-Other than the muscles in the lower back and hamstrings, muscles in the glutes such as the Gluteus Medius and Piriformis get neglected when treating the lower back.
+Muscles in the glutes such as the Gluteus Medius and Piriformis get neglected when treating the lower back.
 When left unattended, glute muscles often become tight and weak, resulting in a great deal of lower back pain.

 When it comes to the reverse hyper, the glutes play a large role in the movement of the exercise (specifically towards the top of the movement).
 Strengthening the glute muscles has a positive effect on the lower back.
 When glute muscles are left tight and weak, this can be detrimental to balance, posture, and even nerves linked within the lower back.